 The effectiveness of warranties in ensuring project quality is also of interest.
 The suggestion that warranties are not effective tools of subcontractor self-control needs further inquiry.
 It may prove a challenge unique to the sector, however what influence, if any, this has upon project quality is a critical area for future investigation.
 The study also suggests a re-examination of the Classic UK Private Housebuilder’s organisational structure.
 Commentary by the SLM, suggesting for example, that a Project Director improved oversight and integration.
 Should a broader study likewise reveal poor levels of integration between departments in this sector, particularly the Commercial and Construction departments, then the introduction of such a role may prove beneficial.
 This ties in with groundworker integration previously discussed: the value of their knowledge only being leveraged if the Construction Department has design stage involvement.
 Research is therefore required on the contemporary Classic UK Private Housebuilder’s organisational structure as possibly inhibiting integration.

 It was likewise useful to identify the belief of certain managers that incentive based payments must factor multiple performance metrics framed with agreed and independently verified baselines.
 Whilst the previously explored research, and contemporary procurement, already holds this as best practice, what remains unknown is how far the sector has progressed with this procedure within the CPP Framework.
 As a pilot study, with its inherent limitations of time and small group sampling, this research was deliberately framed to stimulate further and deeper research into the applicability of the CPP framework.
 With clear avenues for greater analysis being identified, it is recommended that these be pursued to fully ascertain the relevance and applicability of the CPP Framework to the UK Private Housebuilding sector.
+Moreover, future work should give due consideration to international research in this area and identify how this might impact upon this current study; indeed a comparative analysis between countries may reveal new opportunities to augment contemporary practices or define further areas of research.

 REFERENCES